DeyJordan/VueTodo/README.md

 We found difficulties finding and installing third-part middlewares to arrive to do what was asked.
 Also, we had some difficulties trying to make it work both parts together.

-Anyway, we did it and it works !
+Anyway, we did it and it works ! :) we are so proud of us haha !

 ## Author